 Judiasm has a long history in Italy, a history which predates Christinity.
 Italy was the first European country where Jews appeared, more than 20 years before the birth of Christ.
 More Jews were brought as prisioners after te suppression of the Jewish Revolt.
 Jews were driven from Palestine and were spread throughout the Roman Empire in the Disaspora.
 After the fall of Rome, Europe splintered into many different political units.
 Jewish communitites florished in Western Chrisendom, but gradually anti-Semtism developed, especially when the papacy set the crusades in motion.
 The Papacy reeling under the rising force of the Protestant Reformation was increasingly less willing to accept any form of tolleration.
 Pope Paul IV issued a Papal Bull requiring that Jews in the Papal States (Rome and central Italy) be confined to ghettos (1555).
 Restrictions on Italian Jews continued in Italy, especially in the Papal States.
 The situiation for Jews did not change until the French Revolution and the appearance of Frebch armies undwr MNapoleon in Italy.
 Napoleon op[ened the ghettoes.
 Napolean granted Jews civil and commercial rights.
 An exception was the Jews in the Papal State and Tuscany.
 After Napoleons defeat, however, the civil and commericial rights were once more stripped away and the ghettoes reestablished.
 Garabaldi and the House of Savoy began the unification of Italy (1848).
 Under the new Italian Kingdom granted full commercial and civil rights to the Jews.
 Unification was completed (1861) and Italy was ruled by a constitutional democracy with parlimentary system.
 It was no longer necessary for Jews to disguise their religion.
 Freed from the ghetto, unification began a process of assimilation.
 Roman Jews, freed of papal restrictions, built the Great synagogue overlooking the Tiber (1904).

-The Jewish community in Libya like that of other Jewish communities in the Mediterreanean traces its origins to the Roman Empire.
-Roman rule provided the environment for Jews and other to travel throughout the Empire.
-One source notes the first Jews in the 3rd century BC.
+Libya's Jewish community traces its origins back to pre-Roman times (3rd century BC).
+The Jewish community in Libya like that of other Jewish communities in the Mediterreanean expanded during the Roman Empire.
+Rome while supressing the Jewish Revoly (1st century AD) provided the environment for Jews and other to freely travel and settle throughout the Empire.
 There were period of repression (73 AD and 115 AD), inspired by Jewish revolts.
-When the Italians seized Libya, there was a small Jewish population of 21,000 people.
-It wa an almost exclusively urban population.
-Mire than half lived in Tripoli.
+When the Italians seized Libya before World Wae I (1911), there was a small Jewish population of 21,000 people.
+It was an almost exclusively urban population.
+More than half lived in Tripoli.
+The rise of Italian Fascism did not at first affect Italian Jews, but as Mussolini increasingly became dependent on Hitler, his Axis partner, Italian anti-Semetic laws were passed (1939).
+And it was Tripoli where Rommel and the Afrika Korps landed to rescue the retreating Italian Army (1941).
 Many Jews from Tripoli were also sent to forced labor camps.
 Conditions did not greatly improve following the liberation.
-During the British occupation, there was a series of pogroms, the worst of which, in 1945, resulted in the deaths of more than 100 Jews in Tripoli and other towns and the destruction of five synagogues.
+During the British occupation, there was a series of Arab pogroms aimed at the Jews, the worst of which resulted in the deaths of more than 100 Jews in Tripoli and other towns and the destruction of five synagogues (1945).
+With the outbreak of fighting between Jews and Arabs in Palestine, the positionnof Libyan Jews eventually became untenable.

 Jews appeared in Lithuania during the late medieval era.
 Jews are noted during the reign of Grand Duke Gedeyminus, who founded the first Lithuanian state (14th century).
 Historians note many thriving Jewish communities (late 15th century).
 Vilnius became the center of Jewish life in Lithuania.
 Lithuanian Jews developed a vibrant community with a destinct, highly developed culture.
 Many Lithuanian Jews spke a destinctive dialect of the Yiddish language.
 We note some separate Jewish schools.
 Although by the 20th century, Lithuania was only a small Baltic country, the country's Jewish community was one of the most notable in Europe.
 Some like rabbi Israel Meir Lau, the Chief Rabbi of Israel, saw Lithuanian Jews as the "spiritual leaders of the entire Jewry”.
 There were many notable Jewish institutions in Lithuania: the Gaon of Vilnius, the famous Lithuanian yeshivas, the YIVO, the Romm publishers, the Strashun library, the Department of Semitic languages at the University of Vytautas the Great in Kaunas.
 Lithuanian Jews were involved in major schools of Jewish religious thought as well as secular movements like the Jewish workers' movement and Zionism.
 I am unsure to what extent the Jewish population in Lithuania had assimilated into the larger Lithuanian population.
 I think that a substantial part of the population lived as a separate community.
 The country had a pre-World War II population of 0.2 million.
 One source estimates the Lithuanian Jewish population at about 160,000 people, about 7 percent of the country's total population.
 After the NAZI and Soviet invasions of Poland (September 1939), refugees fled into still independent Lithuania.
 The Soviet Union also transferred Vilinus, which Poland had seized in 1938, back to LituniaThia.
 Lithuania's Jewish population thus swelled the Jewish population to about 240,000 people.
 Much of Lithuania's Jewish population was concentrated in Vilnius.
 The city was known as the Jerusalem of the North or the Jerusalem of Diaspora.
 Jews all over Europe adminred the city's Yiddish-language theaters, libraries, schools and its Talmudic scholars.
 Jewish Lithuanians referred to themselves as "Litwakes.
 Abraham Mapu, Abraham Sutzkever, and Eisik Meir Dick were noted Jewish authors.
 There were also artists and musiscians.
 Violinist Jascha Heifetz and artist Mark Chagall were among the most famous.